A note on overrelaxation in the Sinkhorn algorithm: Introduction and statement of result

-The convergence analysis of the Sinkhorn method is usually carried in a log-domain formulation~\cite{peyre_cuturi2018}.
-We choose the closely related framework of compositional data space, e.g.,~in statistics, see~\cite{PawlowskyGlahn2015}, which we think could be of independent interest in this context.
-In this space, which is introduced in the next section, the Sinkhorn algorithm reads as a nonlinear fixed point iteration for an essentially contractive iteration function, as is known from the Birkhoff--Hopf theorem.
+The convergence analysis of the Sinkhorn method is usually carried out in a log-domain formulation~\cite{peyre_cuturi2018}.
+We choose the closely related framework of compositional data space used, e.g., in statistics~\cite{PawlowskyGlahn2015}, which we think could be of independent interest in this context.
+In this space, which is introduced in the next section, the Sinkhorn algorithm with a positive matrix $K$ reads as a nonlinear fixed point iteration for an essentially contractive iteration function, as is known from the Birkhoff--Hopf theorem.
 The main results are then presented in Section~\ref{sec: main results}.
+Let us note that the assumption that $K$ has strictly positive entries is not essential for all of the results.
+While global convergence of the standard Sinkhorn method to a unique (up to scaling) positive solution $(u,v)$ of~\eqref{eq: problem P} can be shown under several weaker assumptions, most notably when $a = b = \ones$ and $K$ is square, nonnegative and has total support~\cite{SinkhornKnopp1967}, we require the global contractivity of the process in Hilbert metric (which holds for positive $K$) in our proof that global convergence can still be ensured for some $\omega > 1$ (Theorem~\ref{thm: global convergence}).
+The idea of accelerating convergence by overrelaxation, on the other hand, is very general and the local spectral analysis provided by Theorem~\ref{thm: local rate modified} applies whenever the iteration~\eqref{eq: modified algorithm} is locally well defined around a (positive) fixed point $(u^*,v^*)$ and $\sev^2 < 1$.
+Correspondingly, Theorem~\ref{thm: estimate for mu} on a lower bound for $\sev^2$ does not require $K$ to be positive.
+Hence one has guaranteed acceleration of local convergence for $1 < \omega < 1 + \delta_{K,a,b}$ in several scenarios where $K$ is only nonnegative.